-Apart from active involvement by the management of the purchaser(s), seller(s) and, in certain instances, the target, most M&A transactions must, at some stage, be approved by the shareholders' meeting.
-While in structures involving a de-merger, the shareholders' meeting of the seller, and in the case of structures involving a merger, the shareholders' meeting of the seller and in the case of structures of shares or assets generally (i.e. unless the seller's constitutive documents provide otherwise) only require the approval of the seller's shareholders' meeting if an asset deal qualifies as a disposal of high-value assets (raspolaganje imovinom velike vrednosti), or if a share deal requires an amendment of constitutive documents.
-A special regime may apply in respect of individuals, particularly in cases involving community property (zajednicka imovina).
+Apart from active involvement by the management of the

+purchaser(s), seller(s) and, in certain instances, the target, most M&A transactions must, at some stage, be approved by the shareholders' meeting.
+While in structures involving a de-merger, the shareholders' meeting of the seller, and in the case of structures involving a merger, the shareholders' meeting of the seller and the acquirer, are typically involved, straightforward acquisitions of shares or assets generally (i.e. unless the seller's constitutive documents provide otherwise) require the approval of the seller's shareholders' meeting only if an asset deal qualifies as a disposal of high-value assets (raspolaganje imovinom velike vrednosti), or if a share deal requires an amendment of constitutive documents.
+A special regime may apply in respect of individuals, particularly in cases involving community property (zajednička imovina).

-Typically, an acquirer usually gets 100% of the target company in three stages - acquisition of a controlling stake, followed by a mandatory takeover bid and, finally (if the acquirer reaches 90% of the votes and equity in the target), a squeeze-out of the minority shareholders.
-Other deal structures are possible; however, the above-described structure is by far the most used.
+Typically, an acquirer gets 100% of the target company in three stages - acquisition of a controlling stake, followed by a mandatory takeover bid and, finally (if the acquirer reaches 90% of the votes and equity (share capital) in the target), a squeeze-out of the minority shareholders.
+Other deal structures are possible; however, the aforementioned structure is by far the most used.